PeterDauwe/arcobobo-i3-local-wallpaper-zsh/README.md

 I changed the location of backgrounds to .backgrounds There is a .icons or .themes possible but not a .backgrounds - illogical!!!!
+So now all walpapers are in .backgrounds
+ZSH is in .config/Shellconfig/zsh

 ![](i3-header.png)